 To monitor the status of your battery, or if the battery is no longer holding a charge, run Battery Check in HP Support Assistant.
-To access battery information, select the HP Support Assistant app on the Start screen, and then select Battery and performance.
+To access battery information, from the Start screen, select the HP Support Assistant app, and then select Battery and performance.